kevin-j-m/kjm-blog/content/posts/at_rubyconf2024.md

 ## Hotel

 I'm staying at the conference hotel.
-I originally was going to stay elsewhere, but switched to the conference hotel for the convenience.
 I've got myself a fancy city view.
 It's only MOSTLY a view of HVAC systems from the next building (not pictured).

 {{< figure src="/img/rubyconf2024/city_line.jpg" class="mid" alt="The Chicago city skyline from my hotel window" >}}